-- 1.1 Removal of a disabled aircraft or parts thereof. - Identify person or agency (usually the aircraft owner or operator) responsible for the removal of the aircraft, and define procedures in the event of failure to comply with such directions. - 1.2 Notification of the aircraft accident or serious incident to Director FS&R, CAAB. - Identify person or agency (usually the aircraft owner or operator or the aerodrome operator) responsible for notifying Director FS&R. List the details to be notified, such as aircraft operator, time, passengers and extent of damage. - 1.3 Preservation of aircraft, mail, cargo and records. - Identify person or agency (normally the aircraft owner or operator) responsible for preserving, the aircraft and parts thereof, cargo, mail, and all records.
+- 1.1 Removal of a disabled aircraft or parts thereof. - Identify person or agency (usually the aircraft owner or operator) responsible for the removal of the aircraft, and define procedures in the event of failure to comply with such directions. - 1.2 Notification of the aircraft accident or serious incident to MFSR, ASD, CAAB and AAIC BD. - Identify person or agency (usually the aircraft owner or operator or the aerodrome operator) responsible for notifying MFSR, ASD, CAAB and AAIC BD.

+List the details to be notified, such as aircraft operator, time, passengers and extent of damage.

+- 1.3 Preservation of aircraft, mail, cargo and records. - Identify person or agency (normally the aircraft owner or operator) responsible for preserving, the aircraft and parts thereof, cargo, mail, and all records.
 Define procedures to be followed when it is necessary to disturb or move the aircraft or parts thereof (i.e. photographs, marks on the ground and diagram of the accident site).
+All these to be in co-ordination of AAIC BD.